 Transition: A word or phrase that links different ideas.
 Used especially, although not exclusively, in expository and argumentative writing, transitions effectively signal a shift from one idea to another.
 A few commonly used transitional words or phrases are furthermore, consequently, nevertheless, for example, in addition, likewise, similarly and on the contrary.
-More sophisticated writers use more subtle means of transition.
-We will discuss these methods later.
+More sophisticated writers use more subtle means of transition, such as repeating key words used before or words associated with the main topic.